csci338/spring2025/pages/_assignments/project01.md

 {% endexpandable %}

 ## Team Assignments
 Your teams are listed below.
 Each member of your team has been assigned a task from the GitHub Issue Tracker.
-Some of you will be working on the same Python class, so  so make sure you only work on the tasks to which you were assigned:
+Some of you will be working on the same Python class, so make sure you only work on the tasks to which you were assigned:

 {% expandable expanded="true" level=3 title="Team 1" %}
 Please see your team's <a href="https://github.com/csci338/p01-team01-spring2025" target="_blank">repo</a> and <a href="https://github.com/csci338/p01-team01-spring2025/issues" target="_blank">issue tracker</a> for more information.
 Members of your team are: